jmreidy/fluxy/README.md

 ```
 A Constant singleton is really just an Enum - in fact, the `createConstants` call is simply deferring
 to the [Enum](https://github.com/adrai/enum) constructor. `messages` and `servicesMessages` have
-equivalent key and value pais. `values` have a string key and a variable value.
+equivalent key and value pairs. `values` have a string key and a variable value.

 `serviceMessages` perform the same helpful function as `serviceActions` above - they accomodate for
 the routing call/completed/failed service flow.
 So each string defined in the `serviceMessages` array